 As the commander of Apollo 13, Captain Jim Lovell led his crew through the life-or-death struggle to return to Earth.
 He was selected as an astronaut by NASA in 1962.
 Before retiring in 1973, he flew a total of four missions during the golden age of space exploration, logging over 700 hours in space.
 Captain Lovell has received some of the nation's most distinguished awards, including the Congressional Space Medal of Honor and the Presidential Medal of Freedom.
 Lake Forest residents since 1981, Captain Lovell and family opened the restaurant Lovell's of Lake Forest in 1999.
 In 2010, the Captain James A. Jovell Federal Health Care Center opened in North Chicago.

 Our Interviewer | Bill Kurtis

-Bill Kurtis's generous participation in our Local Legends event for the past two years has generated wonderful, captivating interviews.
+Bill Kurtis's generous participation in our Local Legends event has generated wonderful, captivating interviews.
 Over the course of his distinguished career in journalism, Mr. Kurtis has hosted and produced acclaimed documentaries, anchored network and major market news broadcasts, and presided over a multimedia production company.
 He is a published author and the recipient of numerous broadcasting honors including Emmys and the Thurgood Marshall Award.
 He hosts Cold Case Files and is back anchoring the WBBM-TV six o'clock news broadcast.